COAPE Diploma in Dog Behaviour

 MHERA It is a state-of-the-art approach that provides a practical framework that allows the behaviourist, veterinarian, animal professional or dedicated owner to evaluate the individual animal’s emotional welfare and then address any deficits identified that may affect his behavioural and emotional wellbeing.
 It is not a rigid formula or recipe, but a fluid assessment tool that takes an individual’s uniqueness into consideration.
 MHERA (and the treatment protocol ESTA) are powerful tools when used properly and can be successfully applied to any animal species.

-ONLY COAPE qualified behaviourists can become members of the prestigious CAPBT and have automatic membership to the International Companion Animal Network (ICAN).
+ONLY COAPE qualified behaviourists can become members of the prestigious CABTi and have automatic membership to the International Companion Animal Network (ICAN).
 This course will help you to achieve your goal of being a qualified Dog Behaviour Practitioner and making this your full-time profession.

 Being your own boss has a lot of merit for people who enjoy working from home and working their own hours.
 If you choose to work with companion animals, networking with rescue organisations, trainers and veterinarians in your area is very important as this is where the majority of your referrals will come from.
 Most of these establishments do not have the time or resources available to address behaviour problems and are usually very relieved to be able to refer clients with problematic pets to someone who is highly qualified to deal with them.
 Plus, COAPE keeps a database of students who have successfully completed the Diploma and refers clients to them regularly.